How to Create Custom Elementor Post Loop Skin with Smart Loop Builder?

 To use ready presets, click on the Ready Presets button.

-It will open a popup, here you’ll find some free and pro preset templates.
+It will open a pop-up, where you’ll find some free and pro preset templates.

-Click on the download icon of the template you want to use and the HTML and CSS code of that template will be added in the HTML and CSS sections.
+Click on the download icon of the template you want to use, and the HTML and CSS code of that template will be added to the HTML and CSS sections.

 Then you can easily modify the HTML and CSS code as per your requirements.